 In addition to eco-friendly wine bottles, the winery also harnesses solar power throughout its property.
 As part of their clean energy efforts, the winery is part of an initiative that includes 17,000 solar panels.
 To ensure transparency in all they do, the winery works with the Carbon Disclosure Project to report any greenhouse gas emissions.

-In addition to using recyclable natural corks, the glass bottles are manufactured with clean burning natural gas and made lighter than average wine bottles.
-Lighter bottles mean less less transportation fuel and CO2 emissions.
+Apart from using recyclable natural corks, the glass bottles are manufactured with clean burning natural gas and made lighter than average wine bottles.
+Lighter bottles mean less transportation fuel and CO2 emissions.
 The wine labels are also created from completely recycled paper.